max-charney/VAB/README.md

-# VAB
+# VBQA
-A bot that can answer questions based on answer YouTube video given (Video Answering Bot)
+A bot that can answer questions based on answer YouTube video given (Video Based Question-Answer)